Multiscale Modelling of Birth-Death Processes: Abstract

 \section{Abstract}

 Many biological systems exhibit multiscale dynamics, where some species occur in high copy numbers while others remain rare.
 This heterogeneity necessitates hybrid modelling approaches: deterministic models are computationally efficient but inaccurate for low-count species, while fully stochastic simulations are accurate but prohibitively expensive.
-Hybrid methods like the Jump–Switch–Flow (JSF) algorithm address this by simulating low-count species stochastically and high-count species deterministically.
-However, selecting regime-switching thresholds to control errors for specific observables remains an open challenge.
-We develop a principled framework for threshold selection targeting extinction probability.
+Threshold-based hybrid methods, such as the Jump--Switch--Flow (JSF) algorithm, address this by simulating low-count species stochastically and high-count species deterministically, switching at a user-chosen threshold $\Omega$.
+In such methods, the choice of $\Omega$ controls the trade-off between computational cost and accuracy, but is typically made by trial-and-error: there is no principled way to choose $\Omega$ \emph{a priori} for a given observable of interest.
+We close this gap for extinction probability.
+Our contribution is a computable, method-agnostic error bound that quantifies the discrepancy introduced by the threshold and yields an explicit rule for selecting $\Omega$ to meet a user-specified error tolerance.
 We formalise JSF as a piecewise-deterministic Markov process and derive backward equations for extinction under exact and hybrid dynamics.
-Near extinction boundaries, complex nonlinear dynamics reduce to tractable time-inhomogeneous linear birth–death processes.
-This structure yields a rigorous error decomposition based on early and late excursions.
-Isolating the dominant error term motivates a fast, actionable heuristic.
-We demonstrate via Monte Carlo studies on a stochastic Lotka–Volterra model that our heuristic reliably upper-bounds empirical errors in extinction probability.
-This enables users to select the smallest threshold that satisfies a target error tolerance.
-This work paves the way for principled, efficient multiscale modelling and simulation in stochastic biological systems.
+Near extinction boundaries, the complex nonlinear dynamics reduce to tractable time-inhomogeneous linear birth--death processes; this structure yields a rigorous error decomposition into early and late excursions, whose dominant term becomes a fast, actionable heuristic requiring only the solution of a scalar Riccati equation.
+Monte Carlo studies on a stochastic Lotka--Volterra model confirm that the heuristic reliably upper-bounds the empirical error in extinction probability across a wide parameter range.
+The framework depends only on the birth and death rates near extinction, not on the specific simulation method, and therefore applies beyond JSF to any threshold-based hybrid scheme.

 \keywords{Hybrid simulation \and birth--death \and JSF \and PDMP \and extinction \and Lotka--Volterra}